edaplayground/eda-playground/docs/settings.rst

 * *skip FSM step*
 * *Show diagram after run* - open the generated circuit diagram after synthesis flow completes (pop-ups must be enabled).

+When using Yosys with Migen, the *Top class* must be specified, which is used to convert Migen design to Verilog.

+When using Yosys with MyHDL, the *Testbench* pane must contain code to convert MyHDL design to Verilog **design.v** file.
+Thus, when running
+Yosys on MyHDL code, the *Testbench* code will be run first before synthesis.

 VTR
 ---